-AECOM Ireland Limited (AECOM) completed a Preliminary Site Assessment (PSA) of a cable fluid leak location on Mespil Road, Dublin 4.
+AECOM Ireland Limited (AECOM) completed a Preliminary Site Assessment (PSA) of a cable fluid leak location at the junction of Haddington Road and Baggot Street, Dublin 4 (the site).

 ESB Networks operates and maintains a network of High Voltage (HV) underground cables of over 1,600 kilometres (km) across Ireland, of which approximately 175 km are insulated by a cable fluid.
 The majority of the fluid filled cables are located in urban settings across Dublin City and Cork City.
 The remainder are located outside these areas with limited numbers of fluid filled cables in other counties.